madhu-1999/Interviews/AWS/Amazon S3.md

 >+ There is **no** hierarchy in S3, but using prefixes allows [[Interacting with AWS Services#AWS Management Console|console]] to infer hierarchy.
 >	+ When you create a folder in a bucket, actually a **zero-byte** object is created with a key ending in a forward slash (ex: `myfolder/`).
 >	+ Console is programmed to display such an object as an empty folder.
+## Presigned url
++ Secure, time limited link that grants temporary access to a specific S3 object.
+	+ Allows a user without necessary AWS credentials or permissions to upload/download/view an object for a limited time.
++ Presigned url embeds the credentials of the AWS user who generated it into the url along with expiration time (after which url becomes invalid).
+	+  Allows only those actions which the embedded credentials have permission to perform.
+	+ Allows access to only those objects which the embedded credentials have permission to access.
++ Can be generated using [[Interacting with AWS Services|Console, SDK or CLI]].
++ Expiration time:
+	+ Console - 1 minute to 12 hours
+	+ SDK or CLI - 1 minute to 7 days.
 # General Purpose Buckets
 + Every object is stored in a bucket.
 + Every bucket must have a **globally unique name** across all regions, all accounts within a [[AWS Global Infrastructure#Partitions|partition]].